This is the best sugar cookie recipe I have ever made and you know what?! It’s also extremely easy to make! A win in my book!

 How to make sugar cookies:

-Add in cold butter pieces and process for another 30-45 seconds.
-Until the butter and sugar a just combined.
+- Add in cold butter pieces and process for another 30-45 seconds.
+Until the butter and sugar are just combined.

 How to make sugar cookie icing:

 - Combine powdered sugar and milk fully.
 The mixture will be stiff.